 The purpose of the Amalgamation Steering Committee is for the Municipality of Shelburne, Town of Shelburne and Town of Lockeport to explore feasibility, implications, opportunities, and challenges of municipal amalgamation.
 All meetings are open to the public for observation and residents are encouraged to attend to stay informed.

 All meetings will be held 6:00pm on first Wednesday of the month at the Municipal Administration Office, 414 Woodlawn Drive, Shelburne.
-If you would like to observe the meeting online, please email nicole.blades@municipalityofshelburne.ca to request the meeting link.
-Please note the meeting scheduled for May 6, 2026 has been cancelled.
-The next meeting will be held June 3, 2026.
+Due to Canada Day being on the first Wednesday of July, the next meeting will be held on Tuesday, July 7, 2026.
+As requested by residents, this meeting will be held in Lockeport.
+Location details to follow.

 Inquiries